waggle-sensor/summer2023/HANWHA_PTZ.md

 # **HANWHA_API**

+Hello and welcome!
+Here are some examples of how to use this api for the XNP-6400RW PTZ camera:

+## **Required Python Libraries**
+- import argparse
+- import requests
-**To use code must import python libraries:** import argparse import requests from requests.auth import HTTPDigestAuth
+- from requests.auth import HTTPDigestAuth

+## **Terminal Command Examples**

+### Pan 20&deg